cardenuto/FirebaseLogin/README.md

 Why not delivered as a library?
 For my own needs I didn’t want these classes and layouts “fixed.”
 Some of my apps I may want to add different branding, some additional information needs to be collected from the user.
 Adding this to a project, though not as quick as adding a dependency, is still relatively quick.
 I am new to Android so if there is a better process please share.

+##Setup
+Setup instructions include a list of pre-steps and the steps I take to add this Firebase Login code to my projects. https://github.com/cardenuto/FirebaseLogin/setup.md

+For FirebaseUI setup including instructions on Facebook and Twitter Auth see:
+<br>The version I am using: https://github.com/firebase/FirebaseUI-Android/tree/0.3.1
+<br>The latest repository: https://github.com/firebase/FirebaseUI-Android

 ##Using the code
 Once the setup is complete, using the code is starting the LoginActivity.
 The LoginActivity is designed to be started with either startActivity or startActivityForResult.